AsmiVats/Flow-Tracker/README.md

 # Flow Tracker

-Flow Tracker is a full-stack application built with a React + TypeScript + Vite frontend and a Node/TypeScript server, designed to help you track and manage flows or tasks efficiently.
+Flow Tracker is a full-stack application designed as a hormonal change tracker for women.
+The app helps users monitor their menstrual cycles, track hormonal changes, and provides information about their next cycles.

 ---